Biden speaks with relatives of Americans held by Taliban, but deal to bring them home still elusive - World News

 Corbett, who had lived in Afghanistan with his family at the time of the 2021 collapse of the U.S.-backed government, was abducted by the Taliban in August 2022 while on a business trip and Glezmann, an airline mechanic from Atlanta, was taken by the Taliban's intelligence services in December 2022 while traveling through the country.

-The Taliban has denied that it has Habibi, complicating the talks with the U.S. government.
+The Taliban has denied that it has Habibi, complicating the talks with the U.S. government and the prospect of finalizing a deal.

+The White House confirmed the call with the families in a statement in which it said they “discussed the U.S. Government’s continuing efforts to reunite these three Americans with their families.
+The President emphasized his Administration’s commitment to the cause of bringing home Americans held hostage and wrongfully detained overseas.”

 On the call Sunday, Biden told the families that his administration would not trade Rahim, who has been held at Guantanamo since 2008, unless the Taliban releases Habibi, according to a statement from Habibi's brother, Ahmad Habibi.